Can you get into and keep in shape without a gym membership? The simple answer is yes. In today’s article, I’ll explain just how easy it is.

 If you already own a bike, this is another fantastic and free way to increase your cardiovascular conditioning.
 It is also an exceptional workout to strengthen and tone your leg and butt muscles.

 Also known as Calisthenics, is basically the ability to move your body around in any space provided.
 Remember gym class back in school?
 All those general exercises are still valid today as they were back then.
 Push-ups, sit-ups and crunches, squats, pull-ups, and chin-ups.

 As with all types of workouts, the key is to be able to do more than last time.
 This is what weight lifters refer to as Progressive Overload.
 This concept can also be applied to body weight in the form of doing more reps than last time or taking shorter breaks between sets.

 Try jumping rope to get fit fast.
 Jump ropes are a very efficient way to burn calories.
 They are fairly inexpensive and can be found virtually anywhere and used virtually anywhere, without a gym.

 There is a reason that you see fighters utilizing jump ropes in their training.
 It is an exceptional form of conditioning that gets your calves, heart, and lungs in amazing shape.

-Kettlebells are another inexpensive and highly effective form of dynamic exercising.
+Kettlebells are another inexpensive and highly effective form of dynamic exercise.
 Building incredible functional strength with kettlebells is relatively easy and

 versatile.
 They can be used for everything from cardio and conditioning to strength and muscle building.